mupfdev/cprintf/README.md

 You can combine multiple formats too, with `%{...}`.
 Example:
 - `%{fr,u}` combines `%fr` (red text) and `%u` (underline/underscore).

-Invalid combinations will cause undefined behaviour.
+Invalid format specifier(s) will cause undefined behaviour.
-Repeated combinations, or more than 3 combinations will cause undefined behaviour on POSIX builds.
+Repeated combinations, or more than 3 combinations will cause undefined behaviour in POSIX builds.